 Sunday, February 13, 2011

-Favorite Menu Ideas for Sunday Supper Meals
+Favorite Menu Ideas for Sunday Dinner

-So put all that technology away for an hour or so, strictly ban it from the table, and gather everybody together for Sunday Supper again.
+So put all that technology away for an hour or so, strictly ban it from the table, and gather everybody together for Sunday dinner again.
 While the family may be resistant and even awkward at first, I think you'll be pleased with the results in the long run.

-These are just a few of my favorite possibilities for Sunday Supper Main Dishes, plus two of my favorite homemade rolls.
+These are just a few of my favorite possibilities for Sunday Dinner Main Dishes, plus two of my favorite homemade rolls.
 Generally they are meals that take a little more time to put together, to cook, or maybe require an ingredient or two that keep them from being a regular on the weeknight dinner table.

 Be sure to check back as I'll continually be adding to the list!

-Sunday Supper Menu Ideas
+Sunday Dinner Menu Ideas

 Beef